remnrem/luna-doc/docs/ref/spatial.md

 In _verbose_ mode, as well as attaching the coordinates, the command writes the polar and spherical coordinates to the output stream.

+<h3>Methods</h3>

+Cartesian channel coordinates from the location file are read, matched case-insensitively to the in-memory EDF channel labels, and normalized to a unit sphere by dividing each coordinate vector by its Euclidean norm.
+The resulting spherical coordinates are stored in the session channel location table and made available to subsequent spatial processing commands.

 <h3>Parameters</h3>

 | Option | Description |